 ElevationOfTerrain: this is the height in absolute values of elevation above sea level of the terrain immediately surrounding the perimeter of the building.
 If the terrain slopes, it is taken to be the lowest point.

-IfcSite, these are also purely for reference.
+IfcSite, these are also duplications of data.
 It is not explicitly mentioned, but I believe that should there be a discrepancy, the derived coordinate from the

 IfcMapConversion takes priority.